chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## Organization

 An organization is how the chuck-stack refers to a group that uses the chuck-stack.
-An organization can be a formal for-profit or not-for-profit business, and an organization can be an informal band of people united by a common interest or cause.
+An organization can be a formal for-profit or not-for-profit organization, and an organization can be an informal band of people united by a common interest or cause.

 ## OTVE